20 January 2025

 "I don't know of any other material library in Sweden that is linked to a university.
 When we started here, we visited some that had material rooms, but not at all in the same way."

-"They have a great advantage over other universities, that they have actually experienced materials on site in a completely different way than many others have."
+"They have a great advantage over other universities, in that they have actually experienced materials on site in a completely different way than many others have."

 Cellulose, polymers or maybe ceramics?

-The Material Libraray
+The Material Library

-More than 1500 materials
+More than 1,500 materials

 For students – and staff